srid/chronicle/README.md

 All level of summarizations are ultimately linked to the specific moments (thus forming a tree) that can be consulted at any time.
 We thus create reliable "memories" that are recorded at individual moments (the very moment they happened) without the bias of faulty recall.

 There is also the notion of "story" (yet to be implemented) which some moments can belong to.
-A story is thus linked to the individual moments, and can be consulted when "telling" the story later on, and with little bias.
+A story is thus linked to the individual moments, and can be consulted when "telling" (to oneself or others) the story later on, and with little bias.

 ## How is the data represented?